Investment growth in African startups

 Thirdly, in Africa, funding is not as abundant as it is in other parts of the world.
 With the pressure to scale, and little funding at arms reach, many of these startups soon cave in under the pressure bubble, and are unable to remain sustainable.
 While it may seem that Africa is now rife with investment opportunities, because of these market challenges, a lot of African startups fall short of the weighty requirements to qualify for and secure funding.
 As such, a considerably large number of startups are cut off from access to funding within this current model for Africa.

 Yinka Adegoke (2021) echoes these pain points as well while advocating for a more inclusive and contextual model for investment opportunities for African startups.
 Context should not be sacrificed for content.
-While it is important to pay attention to the innovations that are churned out daily from Africa, and the ones that are most promising for providing capital returns, it is also crucial that investors are looking at context.
+While it is important to pay attention to the innovations that are churned out daily from Africa, and the ones that are most promising for providing capital returns, it is also crucial that investors are looking at the context.
 With eyes set on context, interests around how much drive and resilience founders and their teams have to squarely face the demands of the market, come to greater light.
 Also, concerns about how to utilize flexible structures that help these startup teams to succeed sustainably or fail fast are better framed and tackled.
 As Akinyemi & Osarumi (2021) suggest, alternative instruments and structures like debt or permanent capital vehicles (PCVs) can help especially with their open-ended time frame facility.
 This would avail startups enough time to optimize their growth potential.
-Also, focused investment approaches, such as a focus on B2B investments or on more mature markets, or on impact initiatives, can help in better reaching out to unexploited markets within the African ecosystem.
+Also, focused investment approaches, such as a focus on B2B investments in more mature markets, or on impact initiatives, can help in better reaching out to unexploited markets within the African ecosystem.